 Sarah Allaoui, IT and Audiovisual Consultant for Cundall, continued the people centred theme with her exploration of how to approach dementia in airports.
 Understanding the term people living with dementia, the anxiety airport design currently poses and how we can design to maintain independence.
 Sarah also introduced the emerging, collaborative thought leadership piece currently being developed with WW+P.

 Chris Hildrey, Architect and Director of Hildrey Studio closed proceedings with his visionary piece ‘Proxy Address.’
 A pioneering social enterprise project that looks to reduce homelessness and overcome the barriers that lead to severance in society.
 His system utilising dormant addresses to allow the homeless to remove stigma whilst also getting identification, access to services and the independence to build their own credit history.
 Approaching live trials in Lewisham, with major backing secured this is certainly one to watch with the potential to solve one of the nation’s largest problems.

 Presentations were followed with a lively Q&A session and networking reception.
-Pictures from the evening can be found here.

 A Generator LinkedIn group, which hopes to keep lines of communication open for collaboration opportunities between events, will be launched soon.